visit the 1930s gay members' club raided by police

 How timely is it to be doing this now, when so many LGBT spaces in Soho are under threat?

-For us this is as much about the future of Soho and these sorts of places as much as it is about the past.
+For us, this is as much about the future of Soho and these sorts of places as much as it is about the past.
 Part of the project will be tours on a day by day basis which go right into Soho and consider some of the spaces that existed for LGBT communities throughout this era.
-But also with one eye on the future as well, recognising the much longer trajectory that Soho has been a place that fostered community and fostered subcultures from the 17th century onwards.
+But also with one eye on the future as well, recognizing the much longer trajectory that Soho has been a place that fostered community and fostered subcultures from the 17th century onwards.
 To lose that as a very particular space within London that performs a very particular role, we think would be a real tragedy.
 This is part of our contribution to that debate.

 How important is it for the National Trust to be doing events such as this?